A T-bone steak from Capitol Bar and Grill, one of Canberra’s most recommended steakhouses in Canberra? Photo: QT Canberra.

 How can a steak be cooked to order?

-Generally, there are five standard temperatures that chefs offer to diners when ordering steak.
-These include rare, medium rare, medium, medium well, and well done.
+Generally, there are five standard temperatures that chefs offer to diners ordering steak: rare, medium rare, medium, medium well, and well done.
 That said, some steakhouses may also offer super rare or blue as an option, which can be regarded as the minimum safe temperature to cook and serve.

 What is the best way to order a steak?

 Some would suggest any way you like it!
 Others would suggest that it depends on the cut.
-As a general rule of thumb, leaner cuts of steak should be cooked rarer while fattier cuts more thoroughly.
+As a general rule, leaner cuts of steak should be cooked rarer, and fattier cuts more thoroughly.
 If your cut sits in the middle, a good option is medium rare as it allows for external charring and a tender interior.

 What is the most tender cut of steak?

-Many chefs would agree that the most tender cut of met is filet mignon.
-Otherwise know as eye fillet, this cut is extracted from the tip of the tenderloin.
-As this muscle isn’t worked a great deal it tends to be the most tender.
+Many chefs would agree that the most tender cut of meat is filet mignon.
+Otherwise known as eye fillet, this cut is extracted from the tip of the tenderloin.
+As this muscle isn’t worked a great deal, it tends to be the most tender.

 What is a steak marble score?

-A marble score is a component of the overall beef grading system in Australia.
+A marble score is a component of the overall beef-grading system in Australia.
 It assesses the amount of intramuscular fat and scores accordingly.
 A higher marble score suggests a softer, silkier texture as the marbled fat breaks down and permeates the meat as it is cooked.
-Scores generally range from 0 (no fat) to 9 (abundant) with Wagyu cattle sitting at a grade of around 4 to 6.
+Scores generally range from 0 (no fat) to 9 (abundant), with Wagyu cattle sitting about 4 to 6.

-Dry aging is the process by which large cuts of beef are aged before being trimmed.
-Dry aging indicates that the beef has been hung whilst refrigerated, from anywhere between 30 to 50 days.
+Dry ageing is the process by which large cuts of beef are aged before being trimmed.
+Dry ageing indicates that the beef has been hung while refrigerated, for between 30 and 50 days.
 It is believed that the process improves two major characteristics – taste and tenderness.
-Dry aging differs to wet aging, whereby beef is trimmed and cut then vacuum sealed.
+Dry ageing differs from wet ageing, whereby beef is trimmed and cut, then vacuum-sealed.